KDE/digikam-doc/setup_application/miscs_settings.rst

 The Configuration Page
 ~~~~~~~~~~~~~~~~~~~~~~

-This section allows to customize the rules to translate automatically strings from text editor widgets using online translator engine.
+This section allows you to customize the rules for automatic translation of strings in text editor widgets using online translator engines.

 .. figure:: images/setup_miscs_localize.webp
     :alt: